-Retirement Member Beneficiary

-Option Benefit Benefit

-Maximum Option Member receives largest monthly benefit possible (maximum benefit).
+Retirement Option Member Benefit Beneficiary Benefit Maximum Option Member receives largest monthly benefit possible (maximum benefit).
 None

 Maximum Option conditions: All monthly benefits cease at member's death.
-Only the amount of member contributions that have not been paid out in monthly benefits or in DROP deposits and interest is due to the member's estate.
+Only the amount of member contributions that has not been paid out in monthly benefits or in DROP deposits and interest is due to the member's estate.

-Option 1 Member receives a monthly benefit slightly less than Maximum Option.
+Retirement Option Member Benefit Beneficiary Benefit Option 1 Member receives a monthly benefit slightly less than Maximum Option.
 Age at retirement is one of the factors upon which the reduction is based.
-More than one beneficiary can be designated, and can be changed at any time by member/retiree. member/retiree.
+More than one beneficiary can be designated, and can be changed at any time by member/retiree.